 In Dubai, they were telling me that the flight is full and I can’t board the plane.
 I was explaining that I have a connecting flight from Nairobi and I need to get to this flight.
 It worked, and I got to the plane.
 However, the flight was delayed for almost two hours.
-At this point, I was sure that I was going to miss my connecting flight because I only had one hour connection time.
+At this point, I was sure that I was going to miss my connecting flight because I only had one hour between the flights.

-I arrived in Comoros in the middle of night, and I was exhausted after traveling more than 24 hours.
-Comoros international airport is probably the smallest airport I’ve ever been to!
+I arrived in Comoros in the middle of the night, and I was exhausted after traveling for more than 24 hours.
+Prince Said Ibrahim International Airport is probably the smallest international airport I’ve ever been to!
 I filled out my visa form and walked to the passport control desk.
 They asked $50 for the visa, and of course, I didn’t have that much cash with me.
 I was coming from the Middle East and wasn’t yet adjusted for the mindset you have when traveling in Africa: always carry a lot of US dollars with you.
 I couldn’t pay with my card, and they didn’t have any ATMs at the airport.
-Luckily, there was a random man (a driver from a hotel) who paid for my visa and told me that he could take me to the ATM so that I could pay him back.
+Luckily, there was a random man (a local man picking up someone) who paid for my visa and told me that he could take me to the ATM so that I could pay him back.
 The nearest ATM is in Moroni 20 km away.

-I went back to the passport desk, but they had already closed it.
+I went back to the immigration desk, but they had already closed it.
 Someone came to open it, and he was trying to find it, but because it was almost pitch black, he didn’t see anything.
 I went back to the office and the lady there was telling me that she can’t do anything without the tag.
-I was explaining that I was 100% sure that the tag was at the passport check desk.
-I asked someone again to open the door for me, and I just went in and started searching for it.
+I was explaining that I was 100% sure that the tag was inside the immigration booth.
+I asked someone to open the door for me again, and this time I just went in and started searching for it.
 And I found it!
 I went back to the office, and they were telling me that my bag would be here the next day.
 They were not going to bring it to my hotel, though, so I would have to come back to the airport.

 I was ready to leave the airport with the driver and his sister.
-He took me to a hotel, but because I didn’t have any reservation and it was 2 am in the morning, there was no one opening the door.
+He took me to a hotel, but because I didn’t have any reservation and it was 2 a.m., there was no one opening the door.
 We tried two different hotels, but they were all closed.
 The sister of the driver was so kind that she offered me to stay with her.
 I have to say that it was an interesting experience to see how the locals live here.
 The walls were made of sheet metal, and there was no Western-style bathroom, only a bucket in the backyard to take a shower.
-I was just so tired because of the lack sleep that I was ready to hit the bed right after arriving.
+I was just so tired because of the lack of sleep that I was ready to hit the bed right after arriving.
 The house was small, so I slept on the same bed with the girl.